 Possible breast cancer treatments include:

 Depending on each unique person and situation, there are different types of surgeries to address multiple types of breast cancer.
 Breast-conserving surgery, for example, can include a lumpectomy, partial mastectomy, and other types of procedures designed to remove only the cancerous portion of the breast.
-Alternately, a mastectomy surgery may be suggested in the event the entire breast tissue and surrounding-tissues need to be removed.
+Alternatively, a mastectomy surgery may be suggested in the event the entire breast tissue and surrounding-tissues need to be removed.
 A double mastectomy procedure describes the removal of both breasts.

 - Biological Therapy